This trek is often known as "the two day Inca Trail to Machu Picchu", "the Sacred Inca Trail to Machu Picchu" or the "Camino Real de los Incas".

 After a full days trekking we'll arrive to the Sun Gate (Inti Punku) in the late afternoon and get our first views of Machu Picchu spread out on the mountain below.
 The light at this time of day is great for photos and with fewer tourists in the site it's a perfect time to take some pictures of the site.
 After we've passed through the Sun Gate we'll carry on along the trail a little way before taking a side trail that leads us to Aguas Calientes in the valley below where we'll check in to our hotel.

-Waking up early (04:00am) we'll take one of the first buses back up to Machu Picchu to enter the site as soon as it opens (06:00am) we’ll have a 2 hour guided tour of the site during which you'll learn about the Incas and visit all the most important areas of the citadel.
+Waking up early (04:00am aproximately) Time will be confirmed by your tour guide the day before, because it can change depending wheater conditions or others issues, we'll take one of the first buses back up to Machu Picchu to enter the site as soon as it opens, we’ll have a 2 hour guided tour of the site during which you'll learn about the Incas and visit all the most important areas of the citadel.
 After your tour you'll have free time to explore the site by yourself and if you have permits to climb either Huayna Picchu (2 hours round trip) or Machu Picchu Mountain (3 hours round trip).

 You will also have time to indulge in a few of the following activities on your own if you choose (not included in the price)